Continued fun throughout the Summer!

-The recent influx of positive coronavirus cases around the world has led to school closures.
-But, what does this look like for early elementary students, specifically Pre-K?
-The National Association for the Education of Young Children (NAEYC) recently published an article that sums up some of our questions, Making Connections.
+By now, your child might be preparing to enter your local public Pre-K program, Kindergarten, or even another early childhood setting.
+With the loss of in-person schooling this last year, it left many of us wondering, “How do we maintain high-quality settings and interactions if in-person education is reduced?”
+The National Association for the Education of Young Children (NAEYC) published an article that sums up some of our early childhood -school closure questions, Making Connections.
 There’s No Such Thing as Online Preschool.
 Rhian Allvin makes the case that, “Preschool is about relationships and the learning that happens between children and teachers and among the children themselves.
 While there are tools online that can support children’s learning, the reality is that there is no online equivalent to preschool.”

 For students in upper elementary and high school grades, online learning can be a viable option to sustain academic growth.
 For Pre-K and early elementary students, online resources are a useful tool, but only one of a variety of strategies that teachers can promote.
-So, what should we do as early childhood professionals in the event that our schools and/or childcares announce an extended closure in the coming days or weeks?
+So, what should we do as early childhood professionals over the summer months to prepare children and their families for the next, unpredictable, schoolyear?
 Below is a bulleted list of ideas to consider.

-- Provide families with information regarding current classroom instruction (current units of study, learning standards addressed, daily schedules, routines, etc.) and encourage continued focus on these topics at home.
+- Provide families with information regarding planned classroom instruction (units of study, learning standards addressed, daily schedules, routines, etc.) and encourage continued focus on these topics at home.

 - If possible, send home books and materials related to the curriculum that families can use alongside their children to promote and sustain learning.

 - Encourage families (if health and weather allow) to get outside and explore nature.
 Provide suggestions for both structured and unstructured play.
 Encourage families to take and share photos/videos of their activities together.